transcultural

 In this sense, collecting, arranging, developing and presenting — via the Wheel of the Intercultural Art of Living — takes place in a very unique way, emphatically distinguished and handled differently than, for example, Wikipedia and other (open source) encyclopedias do.

-In doing so, the QFWF wants to contribute to intercultural connections based on the realization that these:
+In doing so, the QfWf wants to contribute to intercultural connections based on the realization that these:

 • grow through awareness of the historical roots of cultures,